 I did a double take when I looked at the price of the pass compared to the value of the attractions.
-The pass costs $119, which is the same as the regular admission to Busch Gardens.
+The pass costs $122, which is basically the same as the regular admission to Busch Gardens.
 That means you essentially get four attractions for free!

 Tampa Bay CityPASS Attractions Guide

 Are you ready to save money in Tampa?
 Here are all the great places you can visit with the Tampa Bay CityPASS!

 Busch Gardens Tampa Bay

 Let’s be real: Busch Gardens is the main draw of this pass.
 Valued at $123.68, the single-day ticket inside the pass includes all rides, shows, and exhibits.
 This instantly allows you to get your money’s worth.

 Theme park junkies and thrill seekers will easily spend a full day at Busch Gardens.
 Brave the Falcon’s Fury and take a plunge from the drop tower at 60 mph.
 Or, race through the African landscape on Cheetah Hunt, a triple launch roller coaster.

 If that sounds a little too thrilling for you (I’m with you), there are less-intense rides to enjoy, including kid-friendly ones.
 You’ve also got interactive animal exhibits, shows, shopping, dining, and more.